Glossary of Terms

 We realize navigating all the information about olive oil and vinegar can be confusing, so we've put together "olive the facts" here for you!

 Extra Virgin Olive oil that is made from the first pressing of highest-quality olives.
-It is a grading scale.
-You can think of it simply like the USDA grading of meats.
-Extra virgin olive oil is like USDA Prime versus a lower quality "pure" or "virgin" olive oil like USDA Select.
+You can think of it simply like the USDA grading of meats- Extra virgin olive oil wold compare to USDA Prime versus a lower quality "pure" or "virgin" olive oil like USDA Select.
+To be considered extra virgin, must be at .8% acidity level or lower (the majority of our oils are well below .8%)

 Mild Intensity A term describing the lowest level of flavor intensity of olive oil.
 These oils will be delicate and smooth, yet bright with floral or fruity notes.
 Grassy flavors blend with notes of green banana or green apple peel.
 Great for fish or eggs and salad dressing or hummus.